HakimMaz/SpringCrud-Rest-api/course-api/README.md

   - either eclipse or sts

-  -requiered jdk 1.8......
+  - requiered jdk 1.8......

-  -maven 5.3.....
+  - maven 5.3.....

 First you have to clone the project in specific repository ,and then import it in sts/eclipse as mave project.
 Once the project is imported , you have to run the project with the following commands:

   1- maven clean

   2- maven install

   3- run as springboot application

 when the project is deployed so you can test with your browser :